The Excursions of Mr. Brouček to the Moon and to the 15th Century: Composition history

 Janáček explained this in a letter to Mahen (naturally, he demanded satisfaction) saying that Dyk had approved of the original version Janáček had in mind, that so many others tried to change and had then supplied a more appropriate ending that fits more to Čech's ending of the story.
 Dyk and Janáček had worked diligently changing around music, text, scenes, characters, etc. to their liking, keeping only bits and pieces of what others had done.
 Mašek's work was reduced to two lines of work and Dr. Janke's work to a drinking song.
 The rest was removed in letters between Dyk and Janáček from Brno to Prague and vice versa.

 Viktor Dyk was arrested for resistance activities against the Austro-Hungarian Empire, so again Janáček was in need of a new partner.
 Instead of finding a stranger to the piece, he went back to F.S.
 Procházka and asked his help in fine-tuning a few songs and scene changes, which he gladly accepted.
-Up until this point the opera ended when Mr. Brouček returns from his 'moon voyage' only to find out that it was a drunken dream, but after reteaming with Procházka, Janáček posed the idea to start dramatizing the second Čech novel, The Excursions of Mr. Brouček to the XV Century.
+Up until this point the opera ended when Mr. Brouček returns from his 'Moon voyage' only to find out that it was a drunken dream, but after reteaming with Procházka, Janáček posed the idea to start dramatizing the second Čech novel, The Excursions of Mr. Brouček to the XV Century.
 The two quickly leaped on this idea and began writing at once.
-By the end of 1918, they had compressed the entire opera into three acts, Act 1 in Prague in 1920, Act II on the moon, and Act 3 in Prague in 1420.
+By the end of 1918, they had compressed the entire opera into three acts, Act 1 in Prague in 1920, Act II on the Moon, and Act 3 in Prague in 1420.
 They even added a new set of characters that stayed with the opera's theme of recurring characters through this new third act (see list of characters).

 In October 1918 Janáček had learned that Brouček would be performed at the National Theatre in Prague, given some adjustments to be made to costumes and set pieces.
 With the new trimmed-down version with three acts, there were fewer scene changes to be made, which pleased National Theatre Director Schmoranz.
-After discussions, casting, and orchestra rehearsal, there very few changes still needing to be made (most were vocal range issues – Janáček wrote very high tessitura for singers).
+After discussions, casting, and orchestra rehearsal; there where still a few changes needed to be made, most being vocal range issues.
+(Janáček wrote very high tessitura for singers).